freedomlesiagho/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script to add execute permission to the owner, group owner and other users
+A script to add all permission to other users and known to owner and group